Telgara/How-to-make-SolidWorks-Drawings/README.md

   [link/FAQ](https://www.solidworks.com/support/frequently-asked-questions?tid=All&page=2)

 # Instructions step-by-step
-**Step 1.** Launch SolidWorks on your computer and create or select a part file you intend to make a drawing on or you can use the provided example.
+**Step 1.** Launch SolidWorks on your computer and create or select a part file you intend to make a drawing of.
 <p align="middle">
   <img src="https://github.com/Telgara/Images/blob/main/1.png" />
 </p>